ember-cli/eslint-plugin-ember/README.md

 All rules from our plugin have to be prefixed with `netguru-ember/`

 ## Rules

-This is WIP, but we have already some rules written.

 * General
   * **local-modules** - Create local version of Ember.* and DS.* [(more)](https://github.com/netguru/ember-styleguide#create-local-version-of-ember-and-ds)